cpitsch/process_mining_macros/README.md

 ## Events

 - Events are created based on an activity name and other optional attributes.
+  - To provide attributes, the activity name is followed by curly braces, separated by a semicolon `;`.
+The braces contain comma-separated `key => value` mappings.
-  By default, the unix epoch is used as the timestamp.
+- By default, the unix epoch is used as the timestamp.

 ```rust
 use process_mining_macros::event;